cloudmesh-community/hid-sp18-419/swagger/cloudmesh/google_compute_engine/README.md

 # REST Service with Swagger
 I copied the makefile from [Arnav](https://github.com/cloudmesh-community/hid-sp18-503) and modified it.
+The `stop` strategy was taken from [Min Chen](https://github.com/cloudmesh-community/hid-sp18-405), which I modified to make a bit less draconian.

 Feel free to copy mine.
 You shouldn't have to modify it as much (if at all.)

 [Here's a good place to learn about makefiles](https://ftp.gnu.org/old-gnu/Manuals/make-3.79.1/html_chapter/make_6.html).